Emory attracts top student athletes who seek to reach their highest levels of collegiate academic, athletic and personal growth:

-Emory's well-rounded culture is reflected in the distinction of being one of only a handful of schools in the nation to rank in the top in both the Directors' Cup of the National Association of Collegiate Directors of Athletics for best all-around athletics program, and the U.S. News & World Report rankings of best national universities.
+- Emory is one of just a handful of schools in the nation to rank in the top in both the Directors' Cup of the National Association of Collegiate Directors of Athletics for best all-around athletics program and the U.S. News & World Report rankings of best national universities.

 18 Varsity Teams

-Emory's 18 varsity teams compete within NCAA Division III, whose members do not award athletic scholarships or give preferential treatment to student-athletes.
-The Emory Eagles are cheered on by a mascot named "Swoop."
+Emory's varsity teams compete within NCAA Division III, whose members do not award athletic scholarships or give preferential treatment to student athletes.

 NJCAA at Oxford College